 |Texas Instruments BA II Plus||Hewlett Packard 12 C|

-It is designed using RPN, so you will need to learn different settings in order to use the HP 12 C
+It is designed using RPN, so you will need to learn different settings to use the HP 12 C.

 Which one is Better?